krywenko/solar-panel-output-prediction/README.md

 you will need to install pysolar , lynx and bc

-pysolar  canc be isnstall vis pip install pysolar and lynx and bc  through your basic apt install method.
+pysolar  can be install vis pip install pysolar and lynx and bc  through your basic apt install method.

 it configured to work with collectd-mqtt that sends it to influxdb to generate graphs or graphs viable in collectd interface . it also generales a CSV  so you can import it in other databases